benza613/CS529-Fluid-Flow-Visualization/README.md

 # Homework 3 Flow Visualization with Three.js

+For this assignment, we will be working with a computational fluid flow simulation dataset from the San Diego Supercomputing Center.
+You can learn more about the science behind the simulation here: http://www.uni-kl.de/sciviscontest/

 ## How to run this code?
 1. Run git clone https://github.com/uic-evl/cs529-vds.git
 2. Start an http server (with python3): python -m http.server 8888